 Best Black and White Bollywood Movies

-Here, we are discussing a list of black and white films, which has set a benchmark in the Hindi Film Industry.
+Here, we are discussing a list of black-and-white bollywood movies, which has set a benchmark in the Hindi Film Industry.
 Just like those movies; the featuring films on this list were either critically acclaimed or enjoyed silver jubilee.
 Some of them have a cult-following today, and a couple were even golden jubilees.

 Kaagaz Ke Phool is another classic cinema by Guru Dutt; who also played the lead role.
 This film is quite popular amongst the film-makers of all the decades after 1959 for two reasons.
 Kaagaz Ke Phool is the first Indian film in CinemaScope and the last film by Guru Dutt.